infimalabs/space/A15/README.md

 resolution necessary to accurately represent the individual geometric primitives without internal approximation.
-Default `prescale` values in `A15.py` (typically 20 for standard WPH-derived shapes, 24 for TSP-derived shapes via `stix=True`) are chosen specifically to ensure these base vertices land precisely on an integer grid relative to the shape’s center.
+Default `prescale` values in `A15.py` (typically 20 for standard WPH-derived shapes, 24 for TSP-derived shapes via `-stix`) are chosen specifically to ensure these base vertices land precisely on an integer grid relative to the shape’s center.

 ### Lattice Placement (Factor 24)